 Any mission with Ophelia is this.
 It wouldn't be surprising if the organization is responsible for pairing off whatever unfortunate soul with her in order to eliminate them.

-Super Soldier: Manufacturing Claymores ammounts to: hack open some poor kid and graft Youma meat into her.
+Super Soldier: Manufacturing Claymores amounts to: hack open some poor kid and graft Youma meat into her.
 Clare was meant to be a next-generation claymore, being made with another Claymore's flesh and blood and retaining the normal implantation process (incidentally, the organization's #1); she is considered a failed experiment by the Organization.
 With The Reveal that Clare's handler (and the guy responsible for keeping tabs on the experiment and who reported that it was a failure) in the Organization is actually The Mole for the Organization's enemies whose goal is to sabotage the project, it's possible that Clare may not be a failure after all.

 Surprisingly Elite Cannon Fodder: The organization tried this on Clare, Miria, Deneve, and Helene during their first mission together, but they all survived.
 The organization tried to pull this on a bigger scale during the Pieta mission, where almost every warrior died EXCEPT for Clare, Miria, Deneve, and Helene (with Yuma, Tabitha, and Cynthia as bonus survivors).